-Prince, Whitney Houston, Michael Jackson, Victoria Wood to name but a few amazing people who have died and left us all wondering……..
+Prince, Whitney Houston, Michael Jackson, Victoria Wood, Anthony Bordain to name but a few amazing people who have died and left us all wondering……..

-Although many of us have not met these people we feel very close to them as they were part of our lives for many years.
-Providing with great memories.
+Although many of us have not met these individuals we feel very close to them as they were part of our lives for many years.
+Providing us with great memories.

-They live on in their songs and quotes, always with us.
+They live on in their songs and quotes, tv shows and books which are always with us.

 Social Media has a big part in reminding and informing us about these great people.
 Constantly a reminder of our great loss.